Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 // Next we get a resource group object
-// ResourceGroup is a [Resource] object from above ResourceGroup resourceGroup = await armClient.DefaultSubscription.GetResourceGroups().GetAsync("myRgName");
+// ResourceGroup is a [Resource] object from above Subscription subscription = await armClient.GetDefaultSubscriptionAsync().
+ResourceGroup resourceGroup = await armClient.GetDefaultSubscription().GetResourceGroups().GetAsync("myRgName");

 // Next we get the container for the virtual machines
 // vmContainer is a [Resource]Container object from above